zhengjunyao-work/arc24/docs/modeling/Iteration_45_improve_verifier.md

   - [ ] Train new submission models
 - [x] Measure improvements over voting in other model predictions
 - [ ] Maybe the model is not as accurate in the test set as in the evaluation set?
-- [ ] Why cheating did not get perfect accuracy?
+- [x] Why cheating did not get perfect accuracy?
-- [ ] How many verifications I have to do until it reaches the perfect ranking?
+- [x] How many verifications I have to do until it reaches the perfect ranking?
 128 verifications does not reach significative differences.
+      There are ties that avoid reaching the stop point.